-The Southern Nevada Health District has enhanced the Food Protection Inspection Program by increasing focus on controlling foodborne illness (FBI) risk factors in food establishments.
-The food establishment inspection report form has been modified to focus more on violations that have the most impact on food safety and consumer protection.
+The Southern Nevada Health District has a Food Protection Inspection Program that focuses on controlling foodborne illness (FBI) risk factors in food establishments.
+The report for a food establishment inspection reflects this philosophy by associating greater demerit values on violations that have the most impact on food safety and consumer protection.

-- Information sharing and collaboration between the industry operator and/or food handling employees and the regulator.
+- Collaboration between the establishment operator, food handling employees, and the regulator;

-- Evaluation of active managerial control by the person-in-charge.
+- Evaluation of active managerial control by the person-in-charge (PIC);

-- Obtaining immediate, science-based, corrective actions for documented risk factors.
+- Obtaining immediate, science-based, corrective actions for documented risk factors; and

 - Implementation of intervention strategies to achieve long-term compliance.

-Active managerial control of the risk factors for FBI is the key to food safety by design in a food establishment.
+Active managerial control of risk factors for FBI is key to a successful food-safety-by-design system within a food establishment.

-The following information is divided by critical violations, major violations and good food management practices to explain the relationship between the violation items on the food establishment inspection report and FBI risk factors, methods for active managerial control to prevent risk factors from occurring and links to pertinent sections of the regulations.
+The following sections are labeled critical violations, major violations, and good food management practices.
+These sections provide an outline to explain the relationship between the violations documented on the report for a food establishment inspection and FBI risk factors.
+Within each of these sections will be methods for active managerial control to prevent risk factors from occurring, and links to pertinent sections of the regulations.

 Phone: (702) 759-0588